systematic-magic/AgingPubMed/editorials_pdf.rst

 12.5.
 Check that keyword (or list of keywords) is formatted in italic font.

 12.6.
+Check the format of the keywords line: This is the same format as :ref:`6.2 from HTML Keywords checks<keywords_format_html_editorials>`.

+12.7.
 Check that there are no punctuation marks at the end of keywords line.

 .. image:: /_static/editorial_keywords.png